 You will work, present, and reside alongside five other Supervisors during the jSchool.
 Supervisors will stay at the venue together with the organising team and student participants.
-Please note that we cannot accommodate partners or family members at the venue.ii You will be supported by the jSchool organising team, the Research Officer and the Director of the JRP.
+Please note that we cannot accommodate partners or family members at the venue.2 You will be supported by the JRP Team and members of the Board of Directors on site; with the Research Officer being your primary contact for project-related questions.
 This support will not, however, account for the responsibilities that are expected from the position of a Supervisor nor will organisers intervene with your group work (apart from various scientific and managerial checks).
 Supervisors are expected to seek expert input as research progresses.